Pinot Gris vs Pinot Grigio

 Pinot Gris and Pinot Grigio have been steadily rising in popularity over the last few years.
 It is now one of, if not the fastest-growing white wines with an increased demand for its taste that’s refreshing enough to drink all day long!

-They come from different grapes, but both have an identical origin.
+They come from different grapes, but both have identical origins.
 However, they look quite similar in your glass once you take a sip – which might be why some people think these wines are same-tasting or interchangeable!

 Learn about the history of this grape and how it has evolved into two different varieties.
 One with a refreshing citrus flavor, which is perfect for summertime drinking, while another variety features zesty acidity that will make your taste buds tingle in anticipation!